IBM/ibm-streams-with-ml-model/README.md

 ### 6. Create and run a Streams Flow application

+Using the Streams Flows editor, we will create a streaming application with the following operators:

+* A `Source` operator that generates sample clickstream data
+* A `Filter` operator that keeps only the "add to cart" events
+* A `Code` operator where we use Python code to arrange the shopping cart items into an input array for scoring
+* A `WML Deployment` operator to assign the customer to a cluster
+* A `Debug` operator to demonstrate the results

 From the project panel, click the `Add to project +` button.
 Choose the `Streams flow` tile from the list of options.

 ![add-streams-flow-type](doc/source/images/add-streams-flow-type.png)